The Architect’s Path (Part 2 - Bookshelf)

 A black box isn’t good enough for architects.
 They want to know how it’s wired together.

-It’s hard to argue about volume in a two-dimensional space.
+It’s hard to think about volume in a two-dimensional space.

 They let others do the blueprints.